Encouraging words to use with your Homeschooler

 Now let the proceeding thought sink in, all these examples in scripture are compared to the power of a human tongue.
 In other words, the power of your tongue is compared to the same purpose of a bit, a rudder, and a small flame.

-You see, the words we speak daily to our children can either hinder or help a child in their homeschooling and/or life experiences.
+You see, the words spoken daily can either hinder or help the homeschooling journey for all parties involved.

 Now with that said, think of the rudder on a ship and its purpose in moving the ship, as we dive into these encouraging sayings to use your first year of homeschooling.